- Protect long-term rental supply;

 - Enable supplemental income.

-- Homeowner and renters;
+- Homeowners and renters;

 - Short-term rental unit property types (e.g. single-family home, secondary suite, condominiums, etc.);

-- Geographic location (i.e. different neighbourhoods of the City); and
+- Geographic location (i.e. different neighbourhoods of the City);

-- At least one member is a neighbour of a short-term rental unit;
+- Neighbour of a short-term rental unit;

-- A mix of genders and ages.
+- Diversity of genders, dis/abilities and ages.

 - Reporting and discussing any issue or concern with respect to STRs that are affecting their community;

 - Helping our staff understand how STR regulations are effecting their communities and assist staff in refining any issues;

 - Providing feedback on any new initiative or policy proposed by staff;